MicrosoftDocs/visualstudio-docs/docs/extensibility/dynamically-adding-menu-items.md

 ms.workload:
   - "vssdk"
 ---
-# Dynamically Adding Menu Items
+# Dynamically add menu items
-You can add menu items at run time by specifying the `DynamicItemStart` command flag on a placeholder button definition in the Visual Studio command-table (.vsct) file, then defining (in code) the number of menu items to display and handling the command(s).
+You can add menu items at run time by specifying the `DynamicItemStart` command flag on a placeholder button definition in the Visual Studio command-table (*.vsct*) file, then defining (in code) the number of menu items to display and handling the command(s).
 When the VSPackage is loaded, the placeholder is replaced with the dynamic menu items.

  Visual Studio uses dynamic lists in the **Most Recently Used** (MRU) list, which displays the names of documents that have been opened recently, and the **Windows** list, which displays the names of windows that are currently open.
 The `DynamicItemStart` flag on a command definition specifies that the command is a placeholder until the VSPackage is opened.
 When the VSPackage is opened, the placeholder is replaced with 0 or more commands that are created at run time and added to the dynamic list.
 You may not be able to see the position on the menu where the dynamic list appears until the VSPackage is opened.
 To populate the dynamic list, Visual Studio asks the VSPackage to look for a command with an ID whose first characters are the same as the ID of the placeholder.
 When Visual Studio finds a matching command, it adds the name of the command  to the dynamic list.
 Then it increments the ID and looks for another matching command to add to the dynamic list until there are no more dynamic commands.

  This walkthrough shows how to set the startup project in a Visual Studio solution with a command on the **Solution Explorer** toolbar.
 It uses a menu controller that has a dynamic dropdown list of the projects in the active solution.
 To keep this command from appearing when no solution is open or when the open solution has only one project, the VSPackage is loaded only when a solution has multiple projects.

- For more information about .vsct files, see [Visual Studio Command Table (.Vsct) Files](../extensibility/internals/visual-studio-command-table-dot-vsct-files.md).
+ For more information about *.vsct* files, see [Visual Studio command table (.vsct) files](../extensibility/internals/visual-studio-command-table-dot-vsct-files.md).

-## Creating an Extension with a Menu Command
+## Create an extension with a menu command

 1. Create a VSIX project named `DynamicMenuItems`.

 2. When the project opens, add a custom command item template and name it **DynamicMenu**.
-For more information, see [Creating an Extension with a Menu Command](../extensibility/creating-an-extension-with-a-menu-command.md).
+For more information, see [Create an extension with a menu command](../extensibility/creating-an-extension-with-a-menu-command.md).

-## Setting up the elements in the .vsct file
+## Setting up the elements in the *.vsct* file
  To create a menu controller with dynamic menu items on a toolbar, you specify the following elements:

 -   Two command groups, one that contains the menu controller and another that contains the menu items in the dropdown